 “Good.
 Let’s open the door,” he said, then mentally told Octoralis to be prepared in case a swarm of mobs tried to rend his body and soul.
 Oh, and of course, protect Knock . . . in that order.

-He would summon her now, but he didn’t want to summon her.
-As much as he loved her, she was still a spider, and in this situation, might prove more distracting than helpful.
+He would summon her now, but he didn’t want to.
+As much as he loved her, she was still a spider.
+In this situation, she might prove more distracting than helpful.

 Then again, did she like being cooped up in his soul?
 That hadn’t been something he considered before.
 Would she rather be free and move as she pleased?